pinterest/ktlint/README.md

 by passing the `--experimental` flag to `ktlint`.

 - Indentation formatting - respects `.editorconfig` `indent_size` with no continuation indent
-- Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines
+- Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines; annotations should be followed by a space
 - No underscores in package names
 - Braces required for multiline if/else statements